Macallen117/Grasping-Point-Generator/README.md

    - near the boundary of facets
    - close to each other

-### Make Pair for two-finger paraller grippers
+## Make Pair for two-finger paraller grippers
-two-finger parallel grippers needs two contact points with opposite contact normals.
+**two-finger parallel grippers needs two contact points with opposite contact normals.**

-finds parallel facets and computes candidate contact pairs by examining the contact points on the parallel facets.
+**finds parallel facets and computes candidate contact pairs by examining the contact points on the parallel facets.**

 ![image](images/paper_Images/makepair.png)

-### Planning the grasp configuration
+## Planning the grasp configuration

-1. finds the possible orientations to attach the parallel gripper to the candidate contact pairs.
-2. examines the stability of the planned grasps.
+**1. finds the possible orientations to attach the parallel gripper to the candidate contact pairs. ** **2. examines the stability of the planned grasps.**

 ![image](images/paper_Images/algorithm.png)

+**stmesh denotes the collision model of a gripper’s stroke. **

+**eemesh denotes the collision model of a gripper.**

-<font size="5">first collision check:  checks if the stroke of the gripper collides with the object.</font><br />
+**first collision check:  checks if the stroke of the gripper collides with the object.**

-second collision check:  checks if the whole hand (both fingers and palm) collides with the object
+**second collision check:  checks if the whole hand (both fingers and palm) collides with the object**